Best Cheap Antivirus Software

-Unfortunately, the dangers don't stop there.
-Other threats include hackers, rootkits (programs that creep their way deep into your operating system and can take control of your PC), keyloggers (programs that record your keystrokes, thereby snatching your passwords and other personal data), and phishing sites (phony Web sites that pose as legitimate sites in the hopes of tricking you out of your personal data).
-In one collective pile with viruses, all these varied threats are called "malware."
+Unfortunately, the dangers don't stop at viruses and spyware.
+Other threats include hackers, rootkits (programs that creep their way deep into your operating system and can take control of your PC), keyloggers (programs that record your keystrokes, thereby snatching your passwords and other personal data), and phishing sites (phony websites that pose as legitimate sites in the hopes of tricking you out of your personal data).
+In one collective pile, all these varied threats are called "malware."
 Sounds scary, huh?

-When considering what kind of defensive action to take, the first thing to know is that even free virus protection software will shield your PC against viruses and spyware, and some free antivirus programs also defend against other threats.
-Antivirus programs that cost money usually offer more tools and protection than freeware.
-A good, free antivirus program paired with a firewall (a program designed to keep hackers and programs from breaking into your PC through your internet connection), though, will keep your system secure against most threats.
+When considering what kind of defensive action to take, the first thing to know is that even free virus-protection software will shield your PC against viruses and spyware, and some free antivirus programs also defend against other threats.
+Antivirus software that costs money usually offers more tools and protection than freeware.
+However, a good, free antivirus program paired with a firewall (designed to keep hackers and programs from breaking into your PC through your internet connection) will keep your system secure against most threats.

-Still, some users prefer the extra safeguards that only purchased antivirus software can provide.
-Most antivirus software producers offer several versions of their virus protection products.
+Still, some users prefer the extra safeguards that only purchased virus-protection programs can provide.
+Most antivirus-software producers offer several versions of their virus-protection products.
 The basic package is either very cheap or free, and typically includes simple antivirus/antispyware protection and perhaps a small handful of bonus features.
-Pricier packages, often labeled "Internet protection" or something similar, include more features, such as antiphishing, advanced Web links scanners, perhaps even a firewall.
+Pricier packages, often labeled "Internet protection" or something similar, include more features, such as antiphishing, advanced web links scanners, perhaps even a firewall.
 Some companies offer even more comprehensive antivirus programs that include advanced protection against just about every type of threat imaginable, and may include extra PC utilities, such as a file shredder, hard drive cleanup, and backup.

 A few other things worth knowing: When you buy a new antivirus program, you're actually subscribing to a security service.
 The program provides protection for one year, after which you'll either have to re-subscribe or buy an updated version.
-Also, some antivirus software makers sell packages that include a license allowing you to install the program on more than one PC.
+Also, some antivirus software packages include a license that allows you to install the program on more than one PC.
 Make sure you choose a version that provides for the number of users/computers you need to protect.

 Almost all antivirus software draws on a database of known viruses that detect malware trying to run on your PC.
 These databases are constantly updated and downloads of the latest "virus definitions" keep your PC safe.
 Some programs download these updates behind the scenes, whereas others let you update whenever you like; even free antivirus programs make available the latest updates.
 The better antivirus programs also use "heuristics" (or a similar technique) that identify malware by how it behaves on your PC instead of comparing it to a virus in the program's database.
 If the unknown malware tries to do something devious, the software automatically flags and shuts it down.
 This is a compelling functionality because new malware threats appear every day and there are no instant fixes.